dgarrison63/agility2018/lab3.rst

         weight: 10

-Now that we have reviewed the Route, we need to actually create it by deploying it to OpenShift by using the "oc create" command:
+Now that we have reviewed the Route, we need to actually create it by deploying it to OpenShift by using the **oc create** command:

 .. code-block:: console

     [root@ose-mstr01 garrison]# oc create -f app-route-ab.yaml
     route "my-frontend-route-ab-unsecured" created

-Verify that the Route was successfully creating by using the OpenShift "oc get route" command.
+Verify that the Route was successfully creating by using the OpenShift **oc get route** command.
 Note that, under the "SERVICES" column, the two applications are listed along with their request distribution percentages.

 .. code-block:: console